Matthuu75/Code-Quiz/README.md

 ## Mock-Up

-The following animation demonstrates the application functionality:
+The following animation demonstrates the attempted application functionality:

+Mine is a little bit different 😆

 ![A user clicks through an interactive coding quiz, then enters initials to save the high score before resetting and starting over.](/Assets/04-web-apis-homework-demo.gif)